Muqeetat/Power-Platform-Projects/Pizza Ordering App/README.md

 - Remove the 'Pizza Data', 'Pizza Company Type','Pizza Order' and 'Pizza Order Summary' data sources from the app
 + Add new data sources for the 'Pizza Data', 'Pizza Company Type','Pizza Order' and 'Pizza Order Summary' SharePoint Lists you created in your environment
 * Save and Publish.

-  > [!NOTE]
-> This is my first App.
-And I'm so excited to showcase it!

 ## License
 [Power Apps](https://make.powerapps.com/)